You will use Laravel and Vue.js to build a chat service that allows users to engage in one-on-one conversations with

 To initialize CometChat, open the resources/js/app.js file and use the following code for it:

 In this section, we will create login, register and a chat view for users.
 To begin, create a folder named views within resources/js folder and create the following files within the newly created folder:

 Lastly, we will leverage on the UI Kit created by CometChat team to set up our chat view.
 This comes with the benefit of an appealing user interface and a proper structure for chat applications.
 To use the kit, clone or download it from this repository using the following command:

-Once you are done, open it with a code editor or any file explorer and copy the cometchat-components folder and paste it in resources/js folder and rename it CometChat-UI.
+Once you are done, open it with a code editor or any file explorer and copy the src folder and paste it in resources/js folder and rename it CometChat-UI.
 We will reference some components from the file as required.